 So what's wrong with petroleum jelly, you ask?

-First of all, it's a by-product of oil refining and therefore not a sustainable resource.
+- It's a by-product of oil refining and therefore not a sustainable resource.

-Secondly, prior to refining, some of the components of petroleum of considered to be carcinogenic.
+- Prior to refining, some of the components of petroleum of considered to be carcinogenic.
 There are different grades of petroleum jelly, some of which are admittedly highly refining and 'triple purified'.
 But how do you know if all of the toxins have been removed from the one you're using?

-Thirdly, being non water-soluble, petroleum jelly very effectively creates a barrier that seals in moisture.
+- Being non water-soluble, petroleum jelly very effectively creates a barrier that seals in moisture.
 This may seem like a good idea, but that water-repellent barrier also keeps out air, so your skin can't breathe.
 It's like suffocating your skin.

-Fourthly, while you may think petroleum jelly would be soothing for skin conditions like eczema, rosacea and acne, it can actually aggravate those conditions.
+- While you may think petroleum jelly would be soothing for skin conditions like eczema, rosacea and acne, it can actually aggravate those conditions.